-The AFOI mission is to prevent the breakdown of relationships among inmates and their families by providing regular, meaningful visitation, support and education services.
-Our services help prepare families for a successful transition when the inmate is released from prison.
-AFOI is one of only a handful of such programs to provide these services in Virginia and across the United States.
+The mission of Assisting Families of Inmates (AFOI) is to provide opportunities for regular, meaningful visitation, referrals to community resources, and other services that help families cope with incarceration and prepare for release and reunification.
+Our programs help prepare families for a successful transition when the inmate is released from prison.
+We are one of only a handful of such programs to provide these services in Virginia and across the United States.

-AFOI services include:
+Our services include:

 - A children's visitation program for children with an incarcerated parent